docker/docs/get-started/run-your-own-container.md

     && npm run build \
     && rm -fr node_modules

-# Specify that the application in the container will listen on port 3000
+# Specify that the application in the container listens on port 3000
 EXPOSE 3000

 # Start the app using serve command